ksopyla/pytorch-course/docs/story/victor_torchenstein_origin.md

 > This course, **"Deconstructing Modern Architectures,"** is my act of rebellion.
 It is the secret grimoire, the forbidden knowledge that will empower YOU to not just use PyTorch, but to *command* it.
 We will not dabble; we will DIVE.
 We will not scratch the surface; we will EXCAVATE the very foundations until you can feel the logic humming in your bones.

 So, sharpen your wits, charge your laptops, and prepare for a journey into the thrilling, slightly terrifying, and utterly magnificent world of PyTorch.
-The path to computational godhood awaits!
+The path to computational mastery awaits!
 Now, if you'll excuse me, Rudolf Hammer just published another "breakthrough," and I need to see what his black box is hiding.
 To the lab! 🧪